Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 ![](img/1_cube.png)

-- Move the camera to a more convenient location for viewing the robot, e.g. assign the `Main Camera`'s Position to `(0, 1.4, -0.7)`, and the Rotation to `(45, 0, 0)` in the Inspector.
+- Select the `Main Camera` in the Hierarchy.
+Move the camera to a more convenient location for viewing the robot by assigning the `Main Camera`'s Position to `(0, 1.4, -0.7)`, and the Rotation to `(45, 0, 0)` in the Inspector.

 - Open the Physics Project Settings (Edit > Project Settings > Physics).
 Set the `Solver Type` to `Temporal Gauss Seidel`.
 This prevents erratic behavior in the joints that may be caused by the default solver.